mike19b/mike/writing/text.md

-Reporting and features written for the Travel, Metro, Styles, Real Estate, and more.
+Selected reporting and features written for the Travel, Metro, Styles, Real Estate, and more.